cvc5/cvc5/docs/options.rst

   :py:func:`getOptionNames() <cvc5.Solver.getOptionNames()>`,
   :py:func:`getOptionInfo() <cvc5.Solver.getOptionInfo()>`

-Generally, all options are identified by a name, and they can additionally have one or more aliases (that can be used instead of their name anywhere) and a short name, only a single letter.
+Generally, all options are identified by a name, and they can additionally have one or more aliases (that can be used instead of their name anywhere) and a short name (a single letter).
 Internally, options are strongly typed and most be either Boolean, (signed or unsigned) integers, floating-point numbers, strings or an enumeration type.
 Values for options with a numeric type may be subject to additional restrictions.
 A few options have custom types (for example :ref:`err <lbl-option-err>`) that require special treatment internally, but their usage should be properly documented.

 On the command line, a Boolean option can be set to true by ``--<name>`` or ``-<short>``.